 To know more, keep visiting us at this space without fail.

-And feel free to contact us at email@example.com for any mapping queries or personal demo on these newly added features.
+And feel free to contact us at firstname.lastname@example.org for any mapping queries or personal demo or you may also choose to watch this demo video for your perusal.

 See you next year with more such smart and interesting features of Dynamics 365 CRM/Power Apps visualization apps.